swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 Frozen enums remain useful even without any automated checking, and such checking should account for more than just enums, so it's not being included in this proposal.

-## Future direction: efficient representation of enums with raw types
+### Efficient representation of enums with raw types

 For enums with raw types, a 32-bit integer can be used as the representation rather than a fully opaque value, on the grounds that 4 billion is a reasonable upper limit for the number of distinct cases in an enum without payloads.
 However, this would make it an ABI-breaking change to add or remove a raw type from an enum, and would make the following definitions not equivalent: